raas-dev/configent/README.md

 VMs are provisioned by [cloud-init](https://cloudinit.readthedocs.io/en/latest/) on boot by fetching and running `install.sh` from this repo's main branch.

+⚠️: Regardless of pulling main, the version to install is defined in `install.sh` and is only updated by `release.sh`.

+You may willingly live on the edge by explicitly passing `GIT_REF` e.g:

+    curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.67.6/install.sh | GIT_REF=main sh

-Once VM has been started, your host's `$HOME` directory is mounted in the VM, for testing script changes without first committing and pushing to your fork.
+For development purposes, once the VM has been started, your host's `$HOME` directory is mounted in the VM.
+This enables testing most changes without first committing and pushing to your fork.

 ### Contributing